igabriel85/DICE-Monitoring/src/README.md

 `GET` `/v1/overlord/aux/{collectd|logstashfw}/config`

-Returns the current collectd or logstashfw configuration file.
+Returns the current collectd or logstashforwarder configuration file.

 `PUT` `/v1/overlord/aux/{collectd|logstashfw}/config`

-Changes the configuration/status of collectd or logstashforwarder and restarts all aux components.
+Changes the configuration/status of collectd or logstashforwarder and restarts all auxiliary components.

 ***